roryl/lucee-book/classes.md

   }
 ```

-See Types for a list of [Types](https://rorylaitila.gitbooks.io/lucee/content/types.html) that you can annotate your functions with.
+See Types for a list of [Types](https://rorylaitila.gitbooks.io/lucee/content/types.html) that functions can be annotated with.

 ###Method Arguments
 In Lucee, method arguments can be optionally typed, optionally required, and have default values